Blood and blood products are used for transfusion in various situations in medicine. Blood products are also called blood based products.

 Platelets are produced in two ways

-- Whole blood donations are centrifuged and the buffy coats (between the red cell and plasma layers) from four donations are pooled in the plasma of one of the donors [male, to reduce the risk of transfusion-related acute lung injury]
+- Whole blood donations are centrifuged and the buffy coats (between the red cell and plasma layers) from four donations are pooled in the plasma of one of the donors [ only male donors are used to reduce the risk of transfusion-related acute lung injury]

 - An adult therapeutic dose of platelets is obtained from a single donor by apheresis.
 A single donor may give two or three adult therapeutic dose at a single session).

-Platelet prepared by apheresis reduce the exposure of patients to multiple donors and also reduces risk of Cruetzfelt Jacob disease.
+Platelets prepared by apheresis reduce the exposure of patients to multiple donors and also reduces the risk of Cruetzfelt Jacob disease.